jl5000/tidyged.io/README.md

 relying on the user to check their files beforehand (as described when loading the package).
 The few checks that are carried out include:

 -   Ensuring the file has a valid Byte Order Mark which is consistent with that described in the file;
 -   Ensuring no lines exceed the character limit;
 -   Ensuring the header is correctly formed;
-  - Ensuring there is only one header, trailer, and submitter record defined.
+-   Ensuring there is only one header, trailer, and submitter record defined;
+-   Capitalising all tags and keywords (e.g. FROM/TO in dates).

 In the future, the `gedcompendium` ecosystem may include a dedicated validation package, but this is currently a low priority.